MC

 View Abstract

-Analyzing key controlling factors of AOD-PM2.5 relationship on different time scales in the context of using GEO-LEO satellite observations for air quality research and applications
+Key controlling factors of AOD-PM2.5 relationship on sub-daily time scale: insight from the GEOS model simulation and implications for using geostationary satellite data for air quality applications

 Mian Chin, Huisheng Bian, Qian Tan, Tianle Yuan, H...